Musab-Uppal/Krypton-46/README.md

-- 👋 Hi, I’m @Krypton-46
+- 👋 Hi, I’m @Krypton-46 (Musab Ismail)
+- 📫 I am doing Bachelors in Software Engineering from PUCIT
-- 👀 I’m interested in Game Development
+- 👀 I’m interested in Web Development
 - 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me @Github